Sri Lankan Forest Tradition: Preserving Pure Upasampada

 The validity of upasampada (high-ordination) of the monks is considered to be weaken if the monks become less respecting towards the Vinaya (monastic discipline) and Vinaya-kammas (disciplinary procedures) in Buddhist monkhood.
 The ordination is considered to be invalid, if the upasampada-kamma (high-ordination procedure) was not done properly according to the texts.
 Ancient forest monks were considered to be well aware of this and have been protecting the validity of upasampada in the main three Theravada countries up until the period of Amarapura forest monks in Burma.
 During the 19th century, two groups of Sri Lankan monks were considered to be borrowed the trustworthy-upasampada from Amarapura forest monks in Burma, and established the Amarapura and Ramanna Nikayas of Sri Lanka.
-When these two Nikayas were considered slowly becoming lax in higher Vinaya, Sri Kalyani Yogasrama Samstha was established by a group of Ramanna Nikaya monks lead by Kadawedduwe Jinavamsa Maha Thera, in order to preserve the forest Vinaya lineage further.
+When these two Nikayas were considered slowly becoming lax in higher Vinaya, Sri Kalyani Yogasrama Samstha was established by a group of Ramanna Nikaya monks led by Kadawedduwe Jinavamsa Maha Thera, in order to preserve the forest Vinaya lineage further.

-Notable contemporary monks
+Notable contemporary Forest Tradition monks

 Ambagahawatte Indrasabhawara Gnanasami Maha Thera

 Founder of Sri Lanka Ramanna Maha Nikaya in 1864 by bringing pure Upasampada from Ratnapunna Vihara in Burma and joining with group of monks who brought pure Upasampada from Kalyani Sima in Burma and from Dhammayut Nikaya in Thailand.
 His intention was to re-establish a pure Vinaya lineage in Sri Lanka.